NVIDIA/NeMo/tools/speech_data_simulator/README.md

 Example Session
 ------------

+Example multispeaker audio session (using LibriSpeech audio samples and word alignments).
+RTTM and CTM output labels are highlighted.

 ![Example multispeaker audio session (using LibriSpeech audio samples and word alignments).
 RTTM and CTM output labels are highlighted](pictures/audio_session.png)

 Running the data simulator for the LibriSpeech dataset